 Internet ‘page’ to have a ‘mud map’, extract from the nautical chart, and ‘how to get there’ type of instructions.

-Advertise availability for special events (e.g., anniversary’s in local newspapers);
+Advertise availability for special events (e.g., World Marine AtoN Day and seasonal activities (Christmas, Halloween）, etc.);

 The use of lighthouses for commercial advertising in the media and television filming depends upon each authority’s regulations which will differ from country to country.